 This class is very useful in cases where you need to keep up with a set of Boolean values; you just assign a bit to each value and set or clear it as appropriate.

-To have more detail about this class, check The BitSet.
+For more details about this class, check The BitSet.

 The Vector class is similar to a traditional Java array, except that it can grow as necessary to accommodate new elements.

 Like an array, elements of a Vector object can be accessed via an index into the vector.